ziv1010/Capstone_Project/conversational/code/README.md

 ---

-## 🎯 Master Orchestrator
+## Master Orchestrator

-The `ConversationalOrchestrator` is the central nervous system.
+The `ConversationalOrchestrator` is the central component of the system.

 1.  **Session Management**: Tracks total conversation state.
 2.  **Intent Routing**: Decides if user wants to *Plan*, *Execute*, or *Talk*.